hashicorp/terraform-provider-aws/ROADMAP.md

 In the period spanning January to April 2023 the AWS Provider added support for the following (among many others):

--AWS VPC Lattice
+- AWS VPC Lattice
--AWS Quicksight
+- AWS Quicksight
--AWS Directory Service “Trust”
+- AWS Directory Service “Trust”
--AWS Observability Access Manager
+- AWS Observability Access Manager

 From May - July 2023, we will be prioritizing the following areas of work: